ideal for hedging and screening purposes

 Thuja plicata ‘Atrovirens’

 This form of “Western Red Cedar” (misleadingly not a cedar at all) is a coniferous evergreen which can be an excellent alternative to Cupressocyparis leylandii, where a large fast growing evergreen screen or barrier is required.
 It may be slightly slower growing but has the benefit of maintaining its density when harshly pruned and will re-shoot on hard pruned bare branches.
 Grows on any non-waterlogged soil in sun or shade.
-Foliage is attractively aromatic when crushed, best trimmed in August to form dense hedges from 2m-15m tall.
+Foliage is attractively aromatic when crushed, best trimmed in August to form dense hedges from 2 to 15 meters tall.

 Thuja Atrovirens (Foliage)